brandonyuong/tic_tac_toe_ai/README.md

 ## Helping

-+ Byte, the machine learning AI, is currently unbeatable as far as I am aware.
++ Byte, the self learning AI, is currently unbeatable as far as I am aware.
 If you beat it repeatedly, or consistently please let me know what you did!
 + Suggestions to how I can clean the code better is welcome!
 + Please let me know if you know of any bugs.
 Thanks!